 13. Know your tenant rights.

-Landlord-tenant law and real estate law varies state by state.
+Landlord-tenant laws and real estate laws vary state by state.
 Every state has basic requirements of landlords and the apartment that they provide to be liveable and safe.
 State law also regulates issues like returning security deposits and your right to withhold rent for repairs.
 If you feel like there are issues or concerns after you’ve signed your contract, it is important to know your rights as a tenant.

 14. You have the option to report unethical behavior.